 Biography

-Emily Berger lives and works in Brooklyn, New York.
-A graduate of Brown University, she received an MFA in painting from Columbia University, attended the Skowhegan School in Maine and has been awarded several art residencies.
-Her work has been exhibited widely, and is included in many private and public collections.
-Solo exhibitions in New York City include Chorus, at TenBerke Architects, Rhythm and Light at Walter Wickiser Gallery, New Paintings at Norte Maar gallery, and Marking Time at Scholes Street Studio.
-Recent exhibitions include On Balance, curated by Mary Birmingham, at ArtCake, Sight/Unseen, curated by Hanne Tierney, SONIC at Metaphor Projects, Form and Intent at Abstract Project in Paris, the two-person Syncopation, at Odetta Gallery, Salon Zurcher, 11 Women of Spirit, at Zurcher Gallery, and Side to Side, Three Ways at Key Projects in New York City, which was reviewed by Karen Wilkin in The Hudson Review, Winter, 2021, and by Karen Schifano in Two Coats of Paint.
-Her work has been reviewed in The Brooklyn Rail, Hyperallergic, and The Boston Globe, among other publications, as well.
-She is a member of American Abstract Artists and included in the traveling exhibition, Blurring Boundaries:The Women of American Abstract Artists,1936-Present, on view in 2023 at the Mattatuck Museum in Waterbury, Connecticut.
+Berger has been presented in solo exhibitions at TenBerke Architects, Walter Wickiser Gallery, Norte Maar, Scholes Street Studio, and The Painting Center, all in New York City.
+Recent exhibitions also include PLAYLIST, at One GAP Gallery, On Balance, curated by Mary Birmingham at Art Cake, Sight/Unseen, curated by Hanne Tierney, SONIC at Metaphor Gallery, Form and Intent at Abstract Project in Paris, Syncopation at Odetta Gallery, Salon Zurcher, 11 Women of Spirit at Zurcher Gallery, and Side to Side, Three Ways at Key Projects, reviewed by Karen Wilkin in the Hudson Review.
+Berger is a member of American Abstract Artists and included in the traveling exhibition, Blurring Boundaries: The Women of American Abstract Artists,1936-Present.

 Artist Statement